ircv3/ircv3-specifications/extensions/rename.md

 This section is non-normative

 In server implementations that link with other servers, take measures to prevent channel name collisions.
-An example of such a method would be to use channel identifiers similar to how user identifiers are used to prevent nickname collisions in server-to-server protocols.
+One aspect of such a measure might involve using channel identifiers, just as user identifiers are used to prevent nickname collisions in server linking protocols.

 Server implementations might choose to implement a per-channel cooldown system using appropriate error responses, to prevent abuse.
 For example flooding large channels with the fallback burst.